TreeBASE/treebase/BUILDING.md

     [INFO] ------------------------------------------------------------------------

-This JAR is referred to in the [treebase-web/pom.xml](treebase-web/pom.xml) by way of a relative path so that, once it's been created, it can then be bundled into the WAR, which we build inside the web subproject, i.e.
+This JAR is referred to in the [treebase-web/pom.xml](treebase-web/pom.xml) by way of a relative path so that, once it's been created, it can then be bundled into the web archive (WAR).
+This WAR file can be created after `compiler:compile` by invoking the [war:war](http://maven.apache.org/plugins/maven-war-plugin/usage.html) maven goal, i.e.

     # cd ../treebase-web
     # mvn war:war